JJ/hoborg/text/text.md

 And now being the tenth year after the revolution that produced the United All Races People's Republic of Florida, or, if you prefer, la República Unida de Todas las Razas de Florida.

-But a free man has to earn a living, too.
+But a free man has to earn a living, or a better living than the Republic is able to provide.
 That is why I am after Manuel, the mechanical man.
 A real marvel of the People's Republic ingenuity.
 Just look at him.
 All by himself, he has hushed everyone in this dusty, hot, humid and forsaken place.
 How can I describe it?
 I lack words, because there is nothing like it in the whole wide world.
-I can try, even as I received only the barest education before the capitalist system started to exploit my juvenile skills back there in awful California of awful America.
+I can try, even as I received only the barest education before the capitalist system started to exploit my juvenile skills back there in awful California of evil America.

 But I am jumping over myself.
 Let me tell you how it all started.